aGuyNamedJonas/updraft/docs/VisionValuesMission.md

 **Simplicity** Simplicity is the high art of making the complex easy.
 It's a continuous effort, and only when something is easy to understand and easy to use does it start to be *simple*.

-**No entry barriers** We strive to make it so easy for people to use, contribute to, and create updraft modules [that a caveman can do it](https://www.youtube.com/watch?v=0trj6jCsm6E&list=PL54009BDBDE3A8C8D).
-We also strive to help make the CDK and updraft modules available for as many programming languages and infrastructure providers as maintainably possible.
+**No entry barriers** We strive to make it so easy for any developer to use modern, scalable cloud-infrastructure [that a caveman can do it](https://www.youtube.com/watch?v=0trj6jCsm6E&list=PL54009BDBDE3A8C8D).
+We also strive to help make CDK and updraft modules available for as many developers, programming languages and infrastructure providers as maintainably possible.

-👉🏻 Make this more about removing entry barriers to the world of scalable, affordable cloud-infrastructure / delivering apps to a global audience
 # The Stories behind the values
+The following stories are the highly personal reasons why I think the above values and this project itself, is important.
+The following stories are a very intimate look into what drives me - and it feels pretty risky sharing these.
+But I hope they help you identify with what updraft is trying to accomplish.
+If you have any reactions, thoughts, or your own personal story that you would like to respond with, please leave them in the [comment section](https://github.com/aGuyNamedJonas/updraft/issues/52).

 **Empowerment**
 I'm sick and tired of the abuse of power that's constantly happening around this world.
 It makes me feel so helpless watching it play out time and time again because it doesn't feel like I as an individual can do much of anything to *really* keep it from happening again.

-And these abuses of power are everywhere.
-From the abuse of power of the world ecnonomy in [TODO: Review if this fits! fast fashion](https://www.youtube.com/watch?v=xGF3ObOBbac) to the sexual abuse through [individuals](https://open.spotify.com/episode/3MFuxqQwCZSst5Jef9QDbp) and [groups](https://www.youtube.com/watch?v=xcCj1zNpKoM) to the systematic abuse of power [TODO: Review if this fits! over minorities](https://www.youtube.com/watch?v=Mqrhn8khGLM).
+These abuses of power are everywhere.
+From the abuse of power of the world econonomy in [TODO: Review if this fits! fast fashion](https://www.youtube.com/watch?v=xGF3ObOBbac) to the [sexual abuse through individuals](https://open.spotify.com/episode/3MFuxqQwCZSst5Jef9QDbp) and [groups](https://www.youtube.com/watch?v=xcCj1zNpKoM) to [racially motivated abuse of power](https://www.youtube.com/watch?v=Mqrhn8khGLM).

 The list is endless, because for every individual example that I'm highlighting, I'm committing an injustice against thousands of other horrible examples of disempowerment that might be even more worthy to point people's attention to.

-The point of all of this is that **Empowerment** to me seems like one of the few ways of how I personally might ever be able to help balance out the scales of power.
+The point of all of this is that *Empowerment* to me seems like one of the few ways of how I personally might ever be able to help balance out the scales of power.
-Tech is the future of a lot of things - making it accessible to more people than before, by empowering them to run their own cloud infrastructure is the kind of *empowerement* that I can help achieve with the skillset that I have.

-To tell you the truth, I don't know if this will ever empower anyone who wasn't empowered before.
-So I don't know if we'll ever meet this goal.
-But I think it's worth a shot.
-So I really hope you're onboard for that.
+What's crazy is that I'm writing these lines, fully aware of how much I sound like every tech-startup in silicon valley that's "changing the world" because they managed to make an already luxurious life for people even more luxurious.
+And yeah I get it - many of these niceties that we have in our lifes today, curteousy of modern tech, actually *did change* what the world looks like.
+Just not for everyone.

+And that's my point: I truly believe that this project can bring access to using *modern cloud infrastructure* to everyone.
+Everyone around the world.

+I definitely hope this project will empower people to change things for the better that were previously unable to do that.
+Whether that's ever going to happen is anyone's guess - but I think it's worth trying.

+👉🏻 Also tired of seing people being robbed of their power?
+[Help us build updraft](https://github.com/aGuyNamedJonas/updraft/blob/master/CONTRIBUTING.md)!

 **Simplicity**
 I believe that only simple tools can solve complex problems.
 My favorite example for this are [binary trees](https://en.wikipedia.org/wiki/Binary_tree): It's simple to explain - you have nodes which represent values, right of that node are all the nodes that have a higher value, left of the node are all the nodes of lower value.